 4. We’re traveling slow.

-I’ve already talked about this, so I won’t rehash the glories and benefits of slow travel.
-But traveling slow really does save money—we’d much rather fully enjoy a country well over visiting tons of places and amassing scores of passport stamps.
+Traveling slowly really does save money—we’d much rather fully enjoy a country well over visiting tons of places and amassing scores of passport stamps.
 The mere moving from place to place adds up quickly, so curbing this cuts significant costs.

 5. We know people internationally.

-I don’t mean this in a “I know a guy” way, but our past of working for nonprofits abroad has meant having a number of connections that has allowed us to find cheaper lodging through friends.
+I don’t mean this in an “I know a guy” way, but our past of working for nonprofits abroad has meant having a number of connections that have allowed us to find cheaper lodging through friends.
 (We even enjoyed housesitting for one of our AoS contributors in Australia when they were on a family vacation!)
 None of this lodging has been fancy, but it has saved us quite a bit, and we are grateful.

 6. Our expenses aren’t that different from regular life.